Euterpea/Euterpea/ReadMe.txt

 On gentoo:  run:
 aconnect -l
-This will output the Midi Through port number, say it is port number is 14, then run: aconnect 14:0 128:0
+This will output the Midi Through port number, say, it is port number 14, then run: aconnect 14:0 128:0
 This will connect a timidity default port (128) to port 14